Bernard Tomic: 2012: First ATP Tour semifinal

-Tomic was seeded twenty-fifth at the French Open, marking his first appearance as a seeded player in a Grand Slam tournament.
+Tomic was seeded 25th at the French Open, marking his first appearance as a seeded player in a major tournament.
 He defeated qualifier Andreas Haider-Maurer in the first round but lost to Santiago Giraldo in the second round.

-Tomic began his grass court season at the 2012 Gerry Weber Open where he retired against wildcard and eventual champion Tommy Haas in the first round whilst down 5–2.
-Tomic was seeded fourth in his next event, the 2012 Aegon International but lost in three sets to Fabio Fognini in the second round after receiving a first round bye.
-At the 2012 Wimbledon Championships, Tomic suffered a first round four set loss to David Goffin.
+Tomic began his grass-court season at the 2012 Gerry Weber Open where he retired against wildcard and eventual champion Tommy Haas in the first round whilst down 5–2.
+Tomic was seeded fourth in his next event at Eastbourne but lost in three sets to Fabio Fognini, after receiving a first-round bye.
+At Wimbledon, Tomic suffered a four-set, first-round loss to David Goffin.

-Tomic's losing streak continued after Wimbledon as he lost to Thomaz Bellucci in the second round of the 2012 MercedesCup after a first round bye.
-In his next two events, Tomic lost to Benoît Paire of France in the first round of the 2012 Crédit Agricole Suisse Open Gstaad and Kei Nishikori in the first round of the 2012 London Olympics.
+Tomic's losing streak continued after Wimbledon as he lost to Thomaz Bellucci in the second round of the 2012 MercedesCup after a first-round bye.
+In his next two events, Tomic lost to Benoît Paire of France in the first round of the Suisse Open Gstaad and Kei Nishikori in the first round of the 2012 London Olympics.

-Tomic snapped his 7-match losing streak at the 2012 Rogers Cup, defeating Michael Berrer in three sets before losing to the eventual champion Novak Djokovic in the second round.
-The following week, Tomic reached the third round of the Western & Southern Open, defeating Americans Ryan Harrison and Brian Baker en route before losing to the world No. 1 and eventual champion, Roger Federer.
-At the US Open, Tomic progressed to the second round for the second consecutive year after defeating Carlos Berlocq in four sets before losing to former world No. 1 and twentieth seed, Andy Roddick in straight sets.
-In his first event following the US Open, Tomic advanced to the quarterfinals of the 2012 PTT Thailand Open, defeating Guillermo García-López and Dudi Sela en route before losing to the second seed and eventual champion, Richard Gasquet.
+Tomic snapped his seven-match losing streak at the 2012 Rogers Cup, defeating Michael Berrer in three sets, before losing to the eventual champion Novak Djokovic in the second round.
+The following week, Tomic reached the third round of the Cincinnati Masters, defeating Americans Ryan Harrison and Brian Baker en route, before losing to the world No. 1 and eventual champion, Roger Federer.
+At the US Open, Tomic progressed to the second round for the second consecutive year defeating Carlos Berlocq in four sets, before losing to former world No. 1 and 20th seed Andy Roddick in straight sets.
+In his first event following the US Open, Tomic advanced to the quarterfinals of the 2012 PTT Thailand Open defeating Guillermo García-López and Dudi Sela en route, before losing to second seed and eventual champion Richard Gasquet.
 However, Tomic did not win another match for the rest of the season, losing his opening matches in Tokyo, Shanghai and Basel.
 He finished the year ranked world No. 52.